Richard-Gidi/Power_BI_Data_Analysis/README.md

 # Power BI Analysis Repository

 Welcome to the Power BI Analysis Repository!
 This repository contains various projects that utilize Power BI for data analysis and visualization.
-Each project is organized into its own folder, making it easy to navigate and find specific analyses.
+Each project is organized into its own folder, making it easy to navigate and find specific analysis.

 ## Overview